-6.1 PURPOSE The accessories specified below may be supplied for guidance, convenience and decoration.
-They are outside agencies and may be removed temporarily at any time by the striker.

-CORNER FLAGS If corner flags are used to mark the corners, their mounting posts must 6.2 touch the corner but must not intrude or lean into the court.

-CORNER PEGS If corner pegs are used to indicate the limits of the corner area, they must be 6.3 placed so that they are touching the boundary and with the further side of the peg one yard (0.914 metres) from the corner.
+- 6.1 PURPOSE The accessories specified below may be supplied for guidance, convenience and decoration.
+They are outside agencies and may be removed temporarily at any time by the striker. - 6.2 CORNER FLAGS If corner flags are used to mark the corners, their mounting posts must touch the corner but must not intrude or lean into the court. - 6.3 CORNER PEGS If corner pegs are used to indicate the limits of the corner area, they must be placed so that they are touching the boundary and with the further side of the peg one yard (0.914 metres) from the corner.
 They must not intrude or lean into the court.

-DIAGRAM 2
+DIAGRAM 2 THE CORNER SQUARE

-vard line THE CORNER SQUARE The corner peas and corner flag must touch the Corner ped Corner spot Yard line boundary, namely the inner edge of the definitive border, but must not intrude or lean into the Yard-line area vard court.
-The yard is measured from the corner flag to the further side of each corner Boundary peg.
-The vard-line and corner spot are not marked on the I yard court.
-Corner flag Corner peg
+- The corner pegs and corner flag must touch the boundary, namely the inner edge of the definitive border, but must not intrude or lean into the court. - The yard is measured from the corner flag to the further side of each corner peg. - The yard-line and corner spot are not marked on the court.